These cinnamon chip buttermilk scones are tender, buttery and perfect, plus, the base scone recipe can be used for endless scone possibilities!

 • Preheat the oven to 400 degrees F. Line a large, rimmed baking sheet with parchment paper and set aside.

-• In a food processor (see note if you don’t have one), combine the flour, sugar, baking powder, baking soda and salt.
+• In a food processor (see note if you don't have one), combine the flour, sugar, baking powder, baking soda and salt.
 Pulse to combine.
-Add the butter and pulse until the butter is cut into smaller pieces – don’t overprocess here; the butter should be no smaller than pea-sized pieces.

-• Add the buttermilk and vanilla and pulse a couple of times until the dough starts to come together; don’t overmix – it’s ok if there are dry, crumbly spots here and there.
-Remove the blade and add the chips, using your hands to knead them in a bit.
-Turn the dough out onto a surface dusted with 1-2 tablespoons flour and combine the dough and chips together with your hands, kneading briefly, just 2-3 times, until it comes together.
-Pat and lightly press the dough into a long rectangle, about 15X3-inches.
+• Remove the blade and add the chips, using your hands to knead them in a bit.
+Turn the dough out onto a surface dusted with 1-2 tablespoons flour and combine the dough and chips together with your hands, kneading briefly, until it comes together.
+Don't over work the dough.

 Notes